What’s new in Slack: simplified search, channel bookmarks and more

 Automate and assign granular permissions with newly available roles

 Roles offers granular control over individual users, letting you set permissions on a case-by-case basis.
-Customers can also automatically map identity provider groups to pre-set roles, making it easier to do bulk assignments and permissions for every new hire – and helping global organisations scale their businesses on Slack.
+Customers can also automatically map identity provider groups to pre-set roles, making it easier to do bulk assignments and permissions for every new hire—and helping global organizations scale their businesses on Slack.

 Roles: Available now (on Enterprise Grid)